celie56/celie56.github.io/README.md

 celie56.github.com
 ==================
-So yeah, this is a project I am workiing on for MHacks.
+So yeah, this is a project I am workiing on for fun and stuff.
 Go Blue